 The appeal of using a memory foam pillow differs from one person to another.
 Sleep comfort and bedding are inherently subjective and based on individual preference.
-While some people swear by the benefits of using pillows made with memory foam, others are less enthusiastic about them.
+While some people swear by the benefits of using pillows made with memory foam, others prefer other types of pillows.

-Understanding the advantages and disadvantages of these popular pillows will help you determine if you should consider buying one to get a better night's rest.
+Understanding the advantages and disadvantages of using memory foam pillows will help you determine if you should consider buying one to get a better night's rest.

 What is Memory Foam?